ofalvai/BPInfo/README.md

 Libraries intentionally not used:

 - [RxJava](https://github.com/ReactiveX/RxJava): would be overkill for such simple use cases
-- [GSON](https://github.com/google/gson): the API responses require a lot of custom parsing and mapping
+- [GSON](https://github.com/google/gson): the API responses require a lot of custom parsing and mapping that I decided to parse with custom code

 Future plans:

 - Kotlin coroutines
 - Jetpack Navigation
 - More tests
-- Configure CI for project